 TGba editor: Modify the section as the following (Track Changes ON):

-A WUR AP that intends to transmit protected WUR frames shall set the Common IPN subfield in the WUR Operation element it transmits to 0 if it intends to maintain separate IPN counters for each <ID, Embedded BSSID> duple and shall set the Common IPN subfield to 1 if it intends to maintain a common IPN for all protected WUR frames generated within its BSS.
+A WUR AP that intends to transmit protected WUR frames shall set the Common IPN subfield in the WUR Operation element it transmits to 0 if it intends to maintain separate IPN counters for WUR IGTK and WUR TK and shall set the Common IPN subfield to 1 if it intends to maintain a common IPN for all protected WUR frames generated within its BSS.
+The IPN for WUR IGTK is known as WIPN and the IPN for WUR TK is known as WTPN.
+When the Common IPN subfield is set to 1 WIPN and WTPN are derived in the same way and are equal.

 The WUR AP that intends to transmit a protected WUR frame shall construct the IPN as follows: